vbishnoi-maverick/NeutrinoPipelineHub/README.md

-# NeutrinoPipelineHub
+# ScarletPipelineHub
-DevOps Hub serves as a centralised repository for organising pipeline and application containerisation-related code for all Neutrino Applications.
+DevOps Hub serves as a centralized repository for organizing pipeline and application containerization-related code for all Scarlet Applications.